therebelbeta/peel/README.md

 ![Peel](/peellogo-75.png?raw=true "Peel")

 An API CMS.
 Think Wordpress but without the frontend.
 All content gets pushed to a RESTful JSON API.
-Built with Go and AngularJS.
+Built with NodeJS and AngularJS.

 ## Current status